OncoRNALab/circRNA_benchmarking/README.md

 # circRNA_benchmarking

-This repository contains all data and scripts used to generate the numbers and figures for the circRNA detection tool benchmarking paper (currently on [BioRxiv](https://www.biorxiv.org/content/10.1101/2022.12.06.519083v1)).
+This repository contains all data and scripts used to generate the numbers and figures for the circRNA detection tool benchmarking [paper](https://www.nature.com/articles/s41592-023-01944-6) published in Nature Methods.

 The `data` folder contains
 - the `Supplementary_Table_2_all_circRNAs.txt.gz` file, which contains all predicted circRNAs in the untreated sample in this study with their annotation.